Watch this video about improving blown-in fiberglass insulation with blown-in cellulose insulation.

 If you haven't yet made this energy-saving investment, it's definitely worth doing.
 Once it's complete, there's no maintenance to worry about.
 An insulation upgrade is a once-and-done improvement you'll enjoy for as long as you own your house.

-We proudly offer a home energy audit to properly evaluate what areas in your home are the source of your comfort or energy problems.
-Once identified, we will provide the best solutions.
+At Dr. Energy Saver of Hudson Valley, we will provide the best solutions.
 Need attic insulation?
-We offer Free Estimates for attic insulation and the use of blown insulation in New City, Monsey, Middletown, Monroe, Spring Valley, Nyack, Warwick, Nanuet, Suffren, New Windsor, and all surrounding cities and towns!
+We offer Free Estimates for attic insulation and the use of blown insulation in Cornwall, Pine Bush, Middletown, Nyack, Warwick, Nanuet, Suffren, New Windsor, and all surrounding cities and towns!